Business Analytics & Information Systems Major

 The BAIS major is anything but a cookie-cutter curriculum.
 Suffolk takes a unique approach in this program by offering you flexibility in deciding your own educational and experiential journey.
 With the BAIS, you can tailor your course selection with the available concentrations.
 No matter which concentration you choose, you’ll gain knowledge on fundamental database management, programming, and basic data analytics in courses that cover both business and management skills as well as gaining hands-on knowledge of high-demand technologically focused topics.

-Plus, as a STEM-designated program, international students are able to extend their OPT by two years after graduation from the BAIS program at Suffolk.
+Plus, as a STEM-designated program (CIP Code: 11.0401), international students are able to extend their OPT by two years after graduation from the BAIS program at Suffolk.

 Study data mining concepts and the use of analytics tools and methods for producing business knowledge and learn to turn that data into business insights to improve business decision-making.
 As part of the Business Analytics concentration, you’ll develop skills with tools such as MS Excel, Tableau, SQL and SAP Business Warehouse and learn the programming language “R” to apply your predictive analytics skills to interpret statistical data into actionable information.

 Explore cloud computing services, applications, and best practices and learn how cloud computing helps users develop a global infrastructure to support organizational needs.
 As part of the Information Systems concentration, you’ll also cover the concepts, techniques, and tools useful for the analysis, design, and implementation of technology-oriented business information systems to support the development and invention of innovative, supportive technological systems.